-Neither the PSD or ACU hold a daily tasking meeting to assess new intelligence or ongoing enquiries, however the ACU holds a two-weekly meeting where new intelligence and ongoing enquiries are assessed.
+Neither the PSD nor the ACU hold a daily tasking meeting to assess new intelligence or ongoing enquiries, however the ACU holds a two-weekly meeting where new intelligence and ongoing enquiries are assessed.

-Norfolk and Suffolk Constabularies have a joint vetting unit that complies with the national vetting policy, and identifies corruption risks at the recruitment stage for officers and staff.
-Vetting is revisited on promotion to senior ranks or postings to sensitive and vulnerable roles.
+Suffolk and Norfolk Constabularies have a joint vetting unit that complies with the national vetting policy and identifies corruption risks at the recruitment stage for officers and staff.
+Vetting is revisited on promotion to senior ranks or posting to sensitive and vulnerable roles.

 The force has the capability to monitor force systems and takes proportionate action when appropriate.
 However, HMIC found little evidence of proactive system monitoring.
 Only when intelligence reports are received is a decision made on whether they need to be followed up.
-The force does not carry out monitoring of its social network sites as it does not have the technical means to do so.
+The force does carry out monitoring of its social network sites during office hours but does not monitor other sites.
+The anti-corruption unit has always carried out any work requested, but sometimes has to prioritise the order of work.

 The force does not use random or with cause (intelligence-led) drug testing, or intelligence-led integrity testing to identify corruption.
 HMIC found that no drugs tests, either random or with cause, have been carried out in the last two years and there is no infrastructure to support testing.
-Chief officers acknowledge that drug testing has been discontinued due to the lack of positive tests and the view that it is an inefficient use of resources.
+Chief officers acknowledged that drug testing had been discontinued due to the lack of positive tests and the view that it was an inefficient use of resources.